cobwebch/external_import/Documentation/Installation/Index.rst

 When setting a fixed value, the new :ref:`column configuration property <administration-columns-properties-value>` should be preferred over the historical :ref:`transformation property <administration-transformations-properties-value>`.

+It is now possible to define explicitly :ref:`the order in which columns are processed <administration-general-tca-properties-columnsorder>`.

 .. _installation-upgrade-700: